Andy Goldstein

-Goldstein took part in Andy Jacobs world record electric scooter land speed record as a pacemaker up to 78.4 mph then let Jacobs airflow to over 130 mph.
-At the time they were described as the Cool Runnings of the radio world as it was broadcast live.

-Goldstein erroneously reported that talkSPORT DJ and former Chelsea defender Jason Cundy had died after he failed to turn up to present his weekend show in October 2008.
+Goldstein erroneously reported that Talksport DJ and former Chelsea defender Jason Cundy had died after he failed to turn up to present his weekend show in October 2008.
 This led to some Chelsea fans laying flowers at Stamford Bridge and sending in condolences to the radio station.
 Goldstein later said he was only joking.
 On 3 August, Goldstein accused a Twitter account belonging to Rio Ferdinand as being fake.
 Shortly after, Rio Ferdinand rang the show to prove himself, hence forcing Goldstein to apologise.
 In August 2016, Goldstein mistakenly contacted a parody Twitter account of footballer Carlton Cole in an attempt to organise an interview with Cole himself.
 The account of Cole responded to his messages by quoting the lyrics to The Killers song Mr Brightside.
 He was also a childhood friend of Snooker player Ronnie O'Sullivan and the pair worked together as presenter and pundit on Eurosport's snooker tournaments.
-He also worked on Manchester United TV and is a Manchester United supporter.
+He also worked on Manchester United TV and is a Manchester United supporter, although he was born in Essex.

-Goldstein was also part of a viral talkSPORT video, involving the Danish wrestling family, the Herrings including Hannah and Schmeltz.
-He has had numerous engagements and tiffs with Klobby, Khalid and 100% Mo.